-The BS in physics with a concentration in secondary education provides rigorous training in physics and in education.
-Physics is the cornerstone of STEM disciplines --- science, technology, engineering and mathematics, and the shortage of highly qualified physics teachers in every state is an ongoing problem.
-This degree concentration is designed to produce more and better qualified physics teachers to meet local and national needs.
-Students who graduate from this program will be recommended by the Mary Lou Fulton Teachers College for certification by the State of Arizona.
+The BS program in physics with a concentration in secondary education provides rigorous training in physics and in education.
+Physics is the cornerstone of STEM disciplines --- science, technology, engineering and mathematics --- and the shortage of highly qualified physics teachers in every state is an ongoing problem.
+This concentration is designed to produce more and better-qualified physics teachers to meet local and national needs.
+Students who graduate from this program are recommended by the Mary Lou Fulton Teachers College for certification by the State of Arizona.

 Physics (Secondary Education) (BS)